-Haywood County Schools will provide training as soon as possible for lateral entry teachers and other staff members who are most likely to be called upon to prevent or address disruptive or dangerous student behavior in:
+Haywood County Schools will provide training as soon as reasonably possible for all teachers and other staff members who are most likely to be called upon to prevent or address disruptive or dangerous student behavior in:

 - A. The identification and education of children with disabilities. - B. Positive management of student behavior. - C. Effective communication techniques for defusing and deescalating disruptive or dangerous student behavior. - D. Safe and appropriate use of seclusion and restraint.